AV1 Telepresence Robot

 The child chooses how and when to communicate, giving them autonomy and emotional safety.

-Maintaining relationships and belonging
+Maintaining relationships & belonging

-stay part of their class community, even when they cannot be physically present
+stay part of their class community

-join social moments, including breaktime conversations and informal interactions
+join social moments like breaktime conversations

 A trauma‑informed pathway back to school